scottish-government-design-system/designsystem.gov.scot/styles/images/index.md

 category: styles
 parent: styles
 thispage: style.images
-summary: "We use images where content may benefit from a supporting example to clarify information"
+summary: "We use images where content may benefit from a supporting example to clarify information."
 ---

 ## Photography